michaeldzjap/laravel-two-factor-authentication/README.md

 ```
 If you want to publish only one of these file groups, for instance if you don't need the views or language files, you can append one of the following commands to the *artisan* command: `--tag=config`, `--tag=lang` or `--tag-views`.

+4. **Important**: Make sure you do this step _before_ you run any migrations for this package, as otherwise it might give you unexpected results.

+    From _Laravel_ 5.8 and on, the default is to use `bigIncrements` instead of `increments` for the `id` column on the `users` table.
+As such, the default for this package is to use the same convention for the `user_id` column on the `two_factor_auths` table.
+If this is not what you want, you can change this in the published config file by setting the "big_int" option to `false`.

-4. Run the following *artisan* command to run the database migrations
+5. Run the following *artisan* command to run the database migrations
 ```
 php artisan migrate
 ```
 This will add a `mobile` column to the `users` table and create a `two_factor_auths` table.

-5. Add the following trait to your `User` model:
+6. Add the following trait to your `User` model:
 ```php
 ...
 use MichaelDzjap\TwoFactorAuth\TwoFactorAuthenticable;